 - Win: it provides a new product that is way more convenient (and tasty) to eat than a cocoa nib.

-- Win: it is a healthier, crunchier, more savory snack alternative to most chocolate.
+- Win: it is a healthier, crunchier, less sugary snack alternative to most chocolate.

 - Win: it ultimately leaves 50-100% MORE income from cacao in the growing communities!